-- Effects on asset value streams are then modelled as a function of firms’ exposures to these shocks, their ability to react to them in terms of abatement or adaptation, and the nature of competition in their industry and thus the ability to pass on any higher costs to consumers or gain market share at the expense of more impacted competitors.
+- Effects on asset value streams are then modeled as a function of firms’ exposures to these shocks, their ability to react to them in terms of abatement or adaptation, and the nature of competition in their industry and thus the ability to pass on any higher costs to consumers or gain market share at the expense of more impacted competitors.

 - Finally, we generate impairment estimates for individual securities, using standard asset pricing models, which can be aggregated at sector, regional and portfolio level.

 - Probabilistic assessments – The financial implications of climate change and the energy transition will be determined by the evolution of regulation, policy and technology.
 However, these drivers are difficult to forecast over long horizons.
 It is critical to take this uncertainty into account and update our analysis as new information becomes available.
 We do this by:

 - Specifying a wide range of plausible scenarios (Figure 1);

 - Assigning probabilities to each scenario based on the political economy and economics of mitigation;

 - Pooling the results so that we can analyse how asset prices respond to the probability-weighted mean outcome, as well as tail outcomes; and

 - Updating our scenarios and their probabilities on an annual basis.